fakesimo/manga-chapter-downloader/README.md

 # manga-chapter-downloader
-A simple python script to download manga chapters from online reader sites
+A simple python script to download manga chapters from online reader sites which uses the FoOlSlide software

 ## Installation
 * Clone the repo: `git clone https://github.com/fakesimo/manga-chapter-downloader.git`